imqueue/imqueue.com/tutorial/api-service.md

 ~~~

 Hence, as far as context is build-up during the startup of API service
-and GraphQL given an access to it in any possible resolver we are able
+and GraphQL given the access to it in any possible resolver, we are able
 to call remote services and fetch the required data whenever we need it
 in a simple way.

-So, as seen from that example, on a client side there is not too much work
+So, as seen from that example, on a client side there is no too much work
 to do.
 All you need is just build-and-use.
 All implementation is done
 at one place which is service implementation.
-Then this implementation
-is available anywhere you need it remotely with a single command run and
-use of it as existing thing.

 This pattern gives you a way to do a "normal" programming, dealing with
 your services as with standard objects having methods, so you can
-imperatively create a complex combinations of services calls inside
+imperatively create complex combinations of services calls inside
-GraphQl resolvers or any other possible implementation you need.
+GraphQl resolvers.

 Full example of API Service implementation is available
 [here](https://github.com/imqueue-sandbox/api).

-Go to next chapter - [Deployment](/tutorial/deployment)
+Go to the next chapter - [Deployment](/tutorial/deployment)